zwaldowski/semver-release-action/README.md

 ### `dry_run`

 **Optional**.
-If true, only calculate the new version and exits successfully.
+If true, only calculate the new version and exit successfully.
 Use this if you want to make additional changes using the version number before tagging.
 The calculated version number will automatically be used when this action gets re-run.

 ### `sha`